PROCOM-ERP/IMT-3A-PROCOM-ERP/README.md

 ```
 IMT-3A-PROCOM-ERP/                     This repository
 ├── README.md                          This document
-├── CHANGELOG.md                       Tracked changes in the project's lifecycle
 ├── CODE_OF_CONDUCT.md                 Code of conduct you have to follow on this project
 ├── SECURITY.md                        Security information, such as known vulnerabilities, or how to report them
 ├── LICENSE.md                         License in place for this project